 How to generate a book cover template using the Inky online tool

 Need some help?

-When you use the price calculator to work out a price and order your books, it will also tell you the APPROXIMATE thickness of the spine (it's in the description, in the "notes").
-Make sure you note this down and use it when creating your cover.
+When you use the price calculator to work out a price and order your books, it will also tell you the APPROXIMATE thickness of the spine (it's in the "notes").
 Please remember that this is only approximate and the thicker the book, the larger the discrepancy might be.
-If it's vital that your spine measurements are precise, we always recommend ordering one book as a "dummy" before committing to the whole print run.
-If you are interested, there are more details about how we estimate the spine width later in this guide.
+If it's vital that your spine measurements are precise, we recommend that you order a hardcopy proof, inspect that and adjust your artwork accordingly before committing to the whole print run.

 Visualise your case.

-When designing your case, it can help to visualise it.
+When designing your case, it helps if you visualise what it physically IS.
 Imagine a hardback book.
-Now (as you briefly turn into the Incredible Hulk), you rip the whole case off in one piece (not that you would ever do this!).
+Now (as you briefly turn into the Incredible Hulk), you rip the whole case off in one piece (don't do this).
 Open the cover flat and put it down on a table top.
 The rear cover is on the left, the spine is in the middle and the front cover is on the right.
-An electronic version of this layout is how you need to send us your cover.
+That's how you need to design your cover.
+But with less ripping, obviously.

 Creating artwork for a printed case.

 There are lots of different software applications that you can use for this, so this section is not a step-by-step how to.
 It covers the basics and gives you the information that you'll need.
 Don't forget: you can use a Guide Template to make things easier and we have step-by-step video tutorials for many DTP tools and apps.

 Using your chosen DTP application or Word processor you need to create a custom page size that matches your case size.
 See below for what that size should be.
 It's no good trying to bung it all on a US Letter sized page and hoping that will work!
 You've got to figure out how to create a custom page size in your software.
 You will need ONE page in your PDF for your case artwork.